- Oops!Something went wrong.Please try again later.

 NOT FOR DISSEMINATION IN THE UNITED STATES OR FOR DISTRIBUTION TO U.S. NEWSWIRE SERVICES

-HALIFAX, Nova Scotia, Nov.
-04, 2021 (GLOBE NEWSWIRE) -- NOVA LEAP HEALTH CORP.
-(TSXV: NLH) (“Nova Leap” or “the Company”), a growing home health care organization, is pleased to announce the release of financial results for the third quarter ended September 30, 2021.
+HALIFAX, Nova Scotia, May 12, 2022 (GLOBE NEWSWIRE) -- NOVA LEAP HEALTH CORP.
+(TSXV: NLH) (“Nova Leap” or “the Company”), a growing home health care organization, is pleased to announce the release of financial results for the quarter ended March 31, 2022.
 All amounts are in United States dollars unless otherwise specified.

-Q3 2021 was the Company’s fifth consecutive quarter of revenue growth and third consecutive quarter of record revenues;
+The Company recorded the 7th consecutive quarter of revenue growth and 5th consecutive quarter of record revenues;

 President & CEO’s Comments